cjanhavi/INFM600-Information-Organisation/README.md

 	- This file is the combined dataset

 * README.txt
-	- Contains the description of the repository
+	- This file contains the description of the repository

 * Processing Document
-	- Contains details of the processing steps involved in the combing of the documents.
+	- This file contains details of the processing steps involved in the combing of the documents.

 ----------------
 License